Harry Rickards: Personal life, death and legacy

-Rickards, suffered diabetes and died from apoplexy in Croydon, England, on 13 October 1911, and his body was returned to Australia to be buried in Waverley Cemetery, Sydney.
+Rickards had diabetes and died from apoplexy in Croydon, England, on 13 October 1911.
+His body was returned to Australia to be buried in Waverley Cemetery, Sydney.
 He was married twice and left a widow, Kate Rickards, a trapeze artist, acrobat and performer, and two daughters.
 His younger daughter Madge Rickards married the singer and actor Frank Harwood in July 1909.

 He was an excellent singer of such cockney songs as "Wot Cher!
 Knocked 'em in the Old Kent Road" and "His Lordship Winked at the Counsel", and was a first-rate businessman whose hobby was his work.
 For around 25 years his name was a household word in Australia, and at the time of his death his business as a single-handed manager and proprietor was one of the largest in the world.
-His theatrical interests were acquired by entrepreneur Hugh D. McIntosh.
+His theatrical interests were acquired by the entrepreneur Hugh D. McIntosh.